-Chicken cook-up rice is a hearty dish of sautéed chicken, black-eyed peas, fresh herbs, veggies, and rice simmered in coconut milk.
-This Guyanese one-pot meal is typically made for New Year’s Eve (Old Year’s Night).
+Chicken cook-up rice is a delicious dish of sautéed chicken, black-eyed peas fresh herbs and rice simmered in coconut milk.
+This Guyanese one-pot meal is typically made for New Year’s Eve (Old Year’s Night) but can be enjoyed year-round.

 Guyanese Cook-up Rice